DanielEduardoLopez/CrimePredictionMX/README.md

 To further test this finding, some high impact crimes (**kidnapping, enforced disappearance, and murder**) were assessed by social class as well.

-Again, contrary to the hypothesis of the present study, the probability predictions from the model suggested that the higher the social class, the higher the overall probability of suffering a kidnapping in Mexico.

 <p align="center">
 	<img src="Images/Fig_CrimeProbabilitySocialClassKidnapping.png?raw=true" width=80% height=80%>
 </p>